Find out about the counselling services we provide at University Health and Counselling.

 Here at University Health and Counselling we provide short-term counselling support for students, for any issues that are impacting on their studies (e.g. life challenges, relationships, family, sexuality, depression, anxiety, stress, alcohol/drug issues).

-Often 2 to 3 sessions is enough to help to manage things better and get back on track but if you need more sessions, we can discuss this with you and work together to develop a plan or offer referrals if appropriate.
+Often two to three sessions is enough to help to manage things better and get back on track but if you need more sessions, we can discuss this with you and work together to develop a plan or offer referrals if appropriate.

 In order to best fit your needs, we ask you to complete the questionnaire below.
 All information you provide will be treated with the utmost confidentiality.